moiguitarrock/my-postgres-api/readme.md

 ## Environment variables file

-Add to the root of the project a file called `.env`, and add the following variables:
+Edit the `.env` file located at the root of this project:

 `.env`